pranayaryal/portfolio-site/src/content/flask-and-react.md

 You will need two instance of terminals:

-In one terminal go to the root folder of the project and type npm run build.
+In one terminal go to the root folder of the project and type `npm run build`.
 This should create the static javascript and css code.

-Then in another terminal run `python serve.py`.
+In another terminal run `python serve.py`.
 This will run the flask app.

 Open the browser and visit http://localhost:5000.
 You should see your app running with the javascript code.